Benji, Shelter Dog Turned Movie Star

 Who Was Frank Inn?

-Higgins, who eventually starred as Benji, was originally seen on television as the nameless dog in Petticoat Junction.
-Inn noted that Higgins successfully mastered a new trick each week for the television show, and his looks and ability made him a natural for a bigger role.
+Higgins first role was as the nameless dog on Petticoat Junction.
+Inn saw how Higgins mastered new tricks easily.
+His intelligence and his winning look made him a natural for a bigger role.

 Benji, the Movie